 Since you handily collect species information about every animal in the game, it's worth noting that Pey'j is "Sus sapiens" (wise pig), parallel to "Homo sapiens" (wise man).
 So it's reasonable to guess that regular animals and their anthropomorphic analogs are completely different species and that it's fine to eat the non-intelligent kinds.

 There's also an anthropomorphic shark who brags about his ability to devour "a family of five" in record time, along with his family's achievements in this area.
 A family of five what is never addressed.

 In the Super Mario Bros. series, the Mushroom Kingdom is mainly inhabited by anthropomorphic mushrooms like Toad.
-Then in the Paper Mario games, it's discovered that normal mushrooms are also the Mushroom Kingdom's main food source!
+Then in the RPG games, it's discovered that normal mushrooms are also the Mushroom Kingdom's main food source!
 And there's also a pig who runs a hot dog stand...

 Of course there's still the question of why all the mushrooms have eyes...

 There are a couple of stages in Super Mario 3D World where you can carry a Piranha Plant to gobble up enemies... including other Piranha Plants.

 Spore averts this — as a Carnivore or Omnivore creature, you can socialize with the same creatures you are capable of killing and eating.
 The same holds true in the Tribal stage, and any other tribes don't seem to mind if you're slaughtering other sapient creatures and consuming them.
 (Not averted so much if you're playing Tribal as a straight carnivore and offer a gift basket of meat to a tribe of herbivores...)

 Animal Crossing, being Animal Crossing, mostly avoids this.
 Characters are pesco-lacto-vegetarians.